 Florida's Other Gay Hot Spots: Fort Lauderdale, Miami, Orlando, and St. Pete

-Florida has plenty of superb gay spring break possibilities beyond the charming resort town of Key West (see above).
+Florida has plenty of superb gay spring break possibilities beyond the charming resort town of Key West.
 Fabulous Fort Lauderdale was the state's original Spring Break party hub before the city classed things up in the 1990s, but it remains popular with students in March, thanks to the wealth of clothing-optional resorts and gay bars.
-Miami holds its famed gay Winter Party Festival in early March, Orlando has Walt Disney World (where Disney Gay Days takes place in early June) and a myriad of other theme parks, and St. Petersburg and Tampa both enjoy a lively gay scene and offer solid value both in terms of places to stay, cheap flights, and inexpensive dining.
+Miami holds its famed gay Winter Party Festival in early March, Orlando has Walt Disney World (where Disney Gay Days takes place in August) and a myriad of other theme parks, and St. Petersburg and Tampa both enjoy a lively gay scene and offer solid value both in terms of places to stay, cheap flights, and inexpensive dining.

 Gay Spring Break Road Trip: San Diego to Santa Barbara and Beyond